Live from Lockdown: Reimagining Guerra de los Mundos

 A Couple Thanks

 To our actors - thank you for jumping headfirst into the madness.
 For your voices, your energy, your commitment to the chaos.
-This show doesn’t exist without you.
+This transmission doesn’t exist without you.

 And to the thousands who tuned in - on TV, online, or from some bunker in the middle of real life uncertainty - thank you.
 You gave this story a second life.
 The fact that it reached so many people still blows my mind.